Stephen Hadley

 Stephen John Hadley (born February 13, 1947) is an American attorney and senior government official who served as the 20th United States National Security Advisor from 2005 to 2009.
 He served under President George W. Bush during the second term of his administration.
 Hadley was Deputy National Security Advisor during Bush's first term.
-Before that Hadley served in a variety of capacities in the defense and national security fields.
-He has also worked as a lawyer and consultant in private practice.

 Early life and education

 Hadley was born in Toledo, Ohio, the son of Suzanne (née Bentley), a homemaker, and Robert W. Hadley Jr., an electrical engineer.
 He grew up in South Euclid, Ohio, in the Cleveland metropolitan area.
 After reading the Allen Drury novel Advise and Consent, he became intrigued by the governing process and was elected student body president of Charles F. Brush High School.
-Hadley graduated from there as the valedictorian in 1965.
+Hadley graduated as class valedictorian in 1965.

-He received a B.A. degree in government from Cornell University in 1969, where he was a member of Phi Kappa Psi fraternity, the Cornell University Glee Club, and the Quill and Dagger society.

-He then received a Juris Doctor (J.D.) degree from Yale Law School in 1972 where he was Note and Comment Editor of the Yale Law Journal.
-In law school, Hadley was a classmate to Hillary Clinton.
+Hadley received a B.A. degree in government from Cornell University in 1969, where he was a member of Phi Kappa Psi fraternity, the Cornell University Glee Club, and the Quill and Dagger society.
+He then received a Juris Doctor (J.D.) degree from Yale Law School in 1972 where he was the Note and Comment Editor of the Yale Law Journal.
+In law school, Hadley was a classmate of Hillary Clinton.
 He commissioned as an Ensign into the U.S. Navy through Yale Naval ROTC in 1972.